Siege of Petersburg: Wilson–Kautz Raid (June 22 – July 1)

-In parallel to Birney's and Wright's infantry action at the Jerusalem Plank Road, Brig.
-Gen. James H. Wilson was ordered by Meade to conduct a raid destroying as much track as possible south and southwest of Petersburg.
-Grant considered Wilson's 3rd Division of the Cavalry Corps too small to conduct the operation alone—particularly since Meade required Wilson to leave 1,400 men behind for picket duty—so he directed Butler to contribute Brig.
-Gen. August Kautz's small division (2,000 troopers) to the effort.
+In parallel to Birney's and Wright's infantry action at the Jerusalem Plank Road, Wilson was ordered by Meade to conduct a raid destroying as much track as possible south and southwest of Petersburg.
+Grant considered Wilson's 3rd Division of the Cavalry Corps too small to conduct the operation alone, particularly since Meade required Wilson to leave 1,400 men behind for picket duty, so he directed Butler to contribute Kautz's small division (2,000 troopers) to the effort.
 Early on the morning of June 22, 3,300 men, and 12 guns organized into two batteries, departed Mount Sinai Church and began to destroy railroad track and cars of the Weldon Railroad at Reams Station, 7 mi south of Petersburg.
 Kautz's men moved to the west to Ford's Station and began destroying track, locomotives, and cars on the South Side Railroad.

 On June 23, Wilson proceeded to the junction of the Richmond and Danville Railroad at Burkeville, where he encountered elements of Rooney Lee's cavalry between Nottoway Court House and Black's and White's (modern-day Blackstone).
-The Confederates struck the rear of his column, forcing Col. George A. Chapman's brigade to fend them off.
+The Confederates struck the rear of his column, forcing Colonel George A. Chapman's brigade to fend them off.
 Wilson followed Kautz along the South Side Railroad, destroying about 30 miles (50 km) of track as they went.
 On June 24, while Kautz remained to skirmish around Burkeville, Wilson crossed over to Meherrin Station on the Richmond and Danville and began destroying track.

-On June 25, Wilson and Kautz continued tearing up track south to the Staunton River Bridge at Roanoke Station (modern-day Randolph), where they encountered approximately 1,000 "Old Men and Boys" (the Home Guard), commanded by Capt.
-Benjamin L. Farinholt dug in with earthworks and prepared artillery positions at the bridge.
+On June 25, Wilson and Kautz continued tearing up track south to the Staunton River Bridge at Roanoke Station (modern-day Randolph), where they encountered approximately 1,000 "old men and boys" (the Home Guard), commanded by Captain Benjamin L. Farinholt, dug in with earthworks and prepared artillery positions at the bridge.
 The Battle of Staunton River Bridge was a minor affair in which Kautz attempted multiple frontal assaults against the Home Guard, but his men never came closer than 80 yd.
 Lee's cavalry division closed on the Federals from the northeast and skirmished with Wilson's rear guard.
-Casualties on the Union side amounted to 42 killed, 44 wounded, and 30 missing or captured; Confederate losses were 10 killed and 24 wounded.
+Casualties on the Union side amounted to 42 killed, 44 wounded, and 30 missing or captured.
+Confederate losses were 10 killed and 24 wounded.
 Kautz's men gave up and retreated to the railroad depot at 9 p.m.
 Despite these relatively minor losses, the two Union cavalry generals decided to abandon their mission, leaving the Staunton River bridge intact and having inflicted only minor damage on the railroads.